vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 <%= current_article.body %>
 ```

 As already mentioned, a simple conditional is in charge of handling data that’s provided optionally for each individual post via its frontmatter—which is delimited by three dashes.
+Here we are looking out if the page has an id of a SoundCloud track and display the widget if so.

 ``` erb